tov/min-max-heap-rs/README.md

 [![License: Apache 2.0](https://img.shields.io/badge/license-Apache_2.0-blue.svg)](LICENSE-APACHE)

 A min-max-heap is like a binary heap, but it allows extracting both the minimum and maximum value efficiently.
+In particular, finding either the minimum or maximum element is `O(1)`.
+A removal of either extremum, or an insertion, is `O(log n)`.